Create Azure NetApp Files Account, Capacity Pool and Volume

 1. In the NetApp account screen, click Volumes in the menu on the left, the click Add Volume.

 2. For Quota, set a value in GB.
-You can set an initial value, then increase it to add additional workspaces, without having to resize the pool itself.
+You can set an initial value, then increase it to add additional workbenches, without having to resize the pool itself.
 We recommend an initial volume capacity of at least 100GB in order to ensure adequate I/O performance.

 3. Confirm the value in the Delegated Subnet: the only option should be the ‘netapp’ subnet, because that is the one that was delegated to this service.